jjcente/ProFAM-Application/README.md

 ---

 ## 🧩 Game Concept
 The game integrates **PISA-like math questions** within different gameplay mechanics, where players must answer questions correctly to progress or survive.
-Each level increases in complexity and cognitive demand, following the **PISA 2022 Mathematics Framework** (see Figure 3 of the project documentation).
+Each level increases in complexity and cognitive demand, following the **PISA 2022 Mathematics Framework**.

 ---